csr632/react-svs/README.md

 Like any other normal React component, a Provider can communicate with it's parent through props.
 When defining the service class, you can use `this.providerProps` to get the props that the Provider component received.

 This parameter define the default props of Provider if its parent didn't pass props to it.
-Also, this parameter decides the type of Provider's props.
-React-Svs will use this type info to infer the type of many value.
+Also, this parameter decides the type of Provider's props. react-svs will use this type info to infer the type of many value.

 ### ServiceMixin